How Red Light Therapy Can Help You Sleep Better

 • Ambient Red Light - The word “ambient” means surrounding.
 Ambient red light is diffused uniformly throughout an environment.
 Light rays travel in random directions instead of one straight line.
 Ambient light bathes an area in light rather than shining directly onto objects in its path, as a flashlight would.

-• Near-Infrared (NIR) Light — With longer red wavelengths ranging from approximately 700 to 900 nm, NIR light penetrates your body even more deeply than short red waves.
-Your body receives a deeper level of therapeutic benefit.
-Many devices now offer a combination of wavelength options including both short red and NIR.
+• Near-Infrared (NIR) Light - With longer red wavelengths ranging from approximately 700 to 900 nm, NIR light penetrates your body even more deeply than short red waves.
+Your body receives a deeper level of therapeutic benefit, which is determined by the power and irradiance of the device.

 Ambient red light helps you to balance your indoor light usage.
 It does not, however, penetrate or activate your body at its cellular level as red light therapy does.
 It promotes general wellness and biorhythmic patterns, but it does not have the deep healing powers of red light therapy.